 For a free legal consultation, call (212) 732-2929

 In New York, a property owner is responsible for maintaining premises in a safe condition.
 That’s true whether the property owner is a retail business, an individual homeowner or the city of New York itself.
 A property owner may be liable for damages when a slip and fall accident occurs because he or she failed to correct dangerous conditions after reasonable notice of a hazard, including snowfall or icy conditions.

 However, identifying the responsible party may not be so straightforward.
 For example, business owners and operators are often responsible for removing ice and snow from the sidewalks in front of their establishments, even though the city of New York may technically own the walkway.
 An experienced personal injury attorney like the ones at Dansker & Aspromonte can help.

 Evidence in Snow and Ice Slip and Fall Cases

 In any personal injury case, acting quickly is to your advantage.
 It will be easier for your attorneys to contact witnesses and gather evidence immediately after the accident than six months or a year down the road.
 That’s especially true in an ice and snow case, since the evidence by its very nature will be changing and disappearing quickly.
 While it’s possible to successfully pursue an ice-related slip and fall case for up to three years in New York, you’ll give your attorneys the best tools by acting quickly to get help.

 Talk to NYC Slip and Fall Lawyers

-Our attorneys are experienced in managing slip and fall cases and have won verdicts and negotiated favorable settlements for our clients.
-In one situation, a client who had sustained a fractured knee when he slipped on an icy ramp attached to a building owned by Metropolitan life and subsequently suffered from depression was awarded $1.2 million.
+Our attorneys are experienced in managing slip and fall cases.
+As a result, we have won numerous verdicts and negotiated favorable settlements for our countless clients.
+For example, in one situation, a client who sustained a fractured knee after slipping on an icy MetLife ramp was awarded $1.2 million for his injuries.

 Image credit: Pixabay / tpsdave